digiscot/digiscot-website/pages/challenge-fund.md

 ##Call 3

-Applications will soon be accepted for the third round of the Challenge Fund, so if you work for or know an organisation that's helping to develop the basic digital skills of its customers or its own staff then we look forward to reading your application.
+Applications are now being accepted for the third round of the Challenge Fund, so if you work for or know an organisation that's helping to develop the basic digital skills of its customers or its own staff then we look forward to reading your application.

 To see a list of the projects we've supported so far check out the <a href="/projects">Projects Page</a>